 Annual IDCRC Awards

 The IDCRC presents annual awards to acknowledge the work of VTEU members who have made exceptional contributions to the IDCRC and VTEU missions.
-The 2025 Annual IDCRC Awards were presented at the 2025 Annual Meeting.
+Awards were presented at the IDCRC Reception during the 2026 IDCRC Annual Meeting.

-Best Scientific Publication of the Year: Flor Munoz, MD, and the MOMI-Vax Study Group
+Best Scientific Publication of the Year: Wilbur Chen, MD, MS, and the NmCV-5 EPI Study Group

 Category Description: